 ONE SIZE SPARK PLUG DOES NOT FIT ALL

-While many spark plug suppliers recommend a single part number for a variety of vehicles, NGK says it knows that this “one size fits all” approach compromises performance.
+While many spark plug suppliers recommend a single part number for a variety of vehicles, NGK says this “one size fits all” approach compromises performance.

 “Any manufacturer who still believes they can produce a spark plug to suit multiple applications is living in the dark ages,” NGK Spark Plug Australia Senior Product Manager, James Filshie, said.

 “This old school type of thinking disregards advancements in modern engine evolution and can compromise precision engine output, reliability, and fuel efficiency.”

 Engine manufacturers spend many years researching and developing a new engine design.
 During this complex process, every engine component, including the spark plug, is engineered and tailored to perfectly match the make and model.

 “Being the largest OE spark plug supplier in the world means that we work hand-in-hand with vehicle manufacturers during the development of each new engine configuration,” James said.